grammyjs/website/site/docs/guide/introduction.md

 [Install it.](https://code.visualstudio.com/)

 Next, you need to connect VSCode and Deno.
-That's very simple: there is an extension for VSCode that does everything automatically.
+That's very simple: There is an extension for VSCode that does everything automatically.
 You can install it [as described here](https://marketplace.visualstudio.com/items?itemName=denoland.vscode-deno).

 Your system is now ready for bot development! :tada: